Spring green: Green (CMYK) (pigment green)

 The color defined as green in the CMYK color system used in printing, also known as pigment green, is the tone of green that is achieved by mixing process (printer's) cyan and process (printer's) yellow in equal proportions.
-It is displayed at right.
+It is displayed at adjacent.

 The purpose of the CMYK color system is to provide the maximum possible gamut of color reproducible in printing.

 The color indicated is only approximate as the colors of printing inks may vary.

 Green (NCS) (psychological primary green)

-The color defined as green in the NCS or Natural Color System is shown at right (NCS 2060-G).
+The color defined as green in the NCS or Natural Color System is shown at adjacent (NCS 2060-G).
 The natural color system is a color system based on the four unique hues or psychological primary colors red, yellow, green, and blue.
 The NCS is based on the opponent process theory of vision.

 The Natural Color System is widely used in Scandinavia.

 Green (Munsell)

-The color defined as green in the Munsell color system (Munsell 5G) is shown at right.
-The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (color purity), spaced uniformly in three dimensions in the elongated oval at an angle shaped Munsell color solid according to the logarithmic scale which governs human perception.
-In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five primary colors—red, yellow, green, blue, and purple.
+The Munsell color system is a color space that specifies colors based on three color dimensions: hue, value (lightness), and chroma (colorfulness), spaced uniformly (in terms of human perception) in three dimensions in the Munsell color solid.
+In order for all the colors to be spaced uniformly, it was found necessary to use a color wheel with five, non-arbitrary, equally spaced primary colors: red, yellow, green, blue, and purple.

-The Munsell colors displayed are only approximate as they have been adjusted to fit into the sRGB gamut.
+The color of the sample is the most chromatic (colorful) green in the sRGB gamut that falls in the hue of 5G (primary green) in the Munsell color space.